pfq/PFQ/README.md

 ------------

-PFQ is a networking framework designed for the Linux operating system that allows efficient packet capturing, in-kernel functional processing and packet steering across sockets.
+PFQ is a networking framework designed for the Linux operating system that allows efficient packet capture/transmission, in-kernel functional processing and packet steering across sockets.

 PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
 It works with any device